TriplyDB/Documentation/docs/ratt-transform/index.md

 After source data is connected and transformed, the RATT Record is ready to be transformed to linked data.
 Linked data statements are assertions or factual statements that consist of 3 terms (triple) or 4 terms (quadruples).

-Statements are created with the `mw.addQuad` function.
+Statements are created with the `triple` function.
 Calls to this function are part of the pipeline, and must appear inside the scope of `app.use`.

 ### Create static statements {#static-assertions}